Vincenzo Monti: Biography

-In 1797 he leaves Rome and, after visiting Bologna and Venice, finally settles in Milan, forsaking his former opposition to the French Revolution (expressed in the "Bassvilliana") and becoming a supporter of the newborn Cisalpine Republic.
+In 1797 Monti left Rome and, after visiting Bologna and Venice, finally settled in Milan, forsaking his former opposition to the French Revolution (expressed in the Bassvilliana) and becoming a supporter of the newborn Cisalpine Republic.
+From 1797 until 1799 was secretary of foreign affairs of the Cisalpine Republic, then secretary of the Directoire.

-In 1799, he is forced to leave the city when the French are defeated, but it takes him only two years to come back, following the Battle of Marengo (1800).

-While in Paris, Monti devotes more and more of his time to translations from French and Latin, which today are considered to be his best works: he publishes "La Pucelle d'Orleans" by Voltaire, soon to be followed by the "Satire" by Persius and the "Iliade" (Iliad) by Homer.
+In 1799, he was forced to leave the city when the French were defeated, but it took him only two years to come back, following the Battle of Marengo (1800).
+While in Paris, Monti devoted more and more of his time to translations from French and Latin, which today are considered to be his best works: he published La Pucelle d'Orleans by Voltaire, soon to be followed by the Satire by Persius and the Iliade (Iliad) by Homer.